DoraFactory/doravota/x/sponsor-contract-tx/README.md

 }
 ```

+## Latest Design Updates

+The current design includes the following hardenings and behavior refinements:

+- Deterministic execute-message parsing
+  - Enforce exactly one top-level JSON field in each `MsgExecuteContract` targeted for policy checks
+  - Use the raw JSON bytes from the transaction (no lossy conversions)
+- Policy checks with strict gas accounting
+  - Execute contract `check_policy` in a gas-limited context (`max_gas_per_sponsorship`)
+  - Always charge gas used back to the main context on both success and failure
+- Early and conservative gating in CheckTx
+  - Enforce validator min gas prices before any policy/JSON work
+  - Zero-fee transactions bypass sponsorship checks in CheckTx (mempool optimization)
+- Resource caps and preflight checks
+  - Per-transaction cap on the number of `MsgExecuteContract` to the sponsored contract
+  - Per-message raw JSON payload size cap before any parsing or contract work
+  - Early short-circuits: user grant-vs-fee, early sponsor balance
+- Single-signer invariant and feegrant precedence
+  - Sponsored path requires exactly one consistent signer across messages
+  - If FeeGranter is set, feegrant takes precedence and sponsorship is skipped
+- Abuse tracking and cooldowns
+  - Local (CheckTx) cooldown: TTL/backoff/capacity-limited, node-local protection
+  - Global (DeliverTx) cooldown: block-height based sliding window with multiplicative backoff
+- Events and observability
+  - New events: `sponsorship_skipped` (with sanitized reason), `global_cooldown_started`
+- Error and privacy hardening
+  - Sanitize strings in events/logs; avoid leaking sponsor balances in user-visible errors
+- Admin fallback on ClearAdmin
+  - When contract admin is cleared, original sponsor `creator_address` retains sponsor management rights

+## Spam Prevention

+The module uses layered defenses to reduce spam and resource exhaustion while keeping sponsored UX smooth.

+- Economic costs
+  - Enforce validator min gas prices in CheckTx before any contract/policy work.
+  - Zero‑fee transactions bypass sponsorship checks in CheckTx (mempool optimization).
+  - Gas consumed by policy checks is always charged to the main context on both success and failure.

+- Resource caps and deterministic processing
+  - Cap the number of `MsgExecuteContract` to the sponsored contract per tx (`max_exec_msgs_per_tx_for_sponsor`).
+  - Cap the raw JSON payload size per message before any parsing (`max_policy_exec_msg_bytes`).
+  - Enforce a single top‑level JSON key and use raw tx JSON to avoid non‑deterministic map iteration.

+- Early preflight short‑circuits
+  - Self‑pay preference: users with sufficient balance pay their own fees (sponsorship skipped).
+  - Early grant vs fee check: skip sponsorship if the fee exceeds the user’s remaining sponsored grant.
+  - Early sponsor balance check: skip costly policy queries when sponsor cannot afford the fee.

+- Cooldowns (abuse tracking)
+  - Local (CheckTx) cooldown: node‑local TTL/backoff with capacity caps to protect mempools from repeated failures.
+  - Global (DeliverTx) cooldown: sliding window + multiplicative backoff by block height; persisted and queryable.
+  - Deterministic GC removes expired cooldown entries each block up to a configurable limit.

+- Observability and controls
+  - Events: `sponsorship_skipped` (sanitized reason), `global_cooldown_started`.
+  - Queries: `blocked-status` and `all-blocked-statuses` to inspect cooldowns.
+  - Governance parameters to tune caps, gas limits, and cooldown behavior; global toggle to disable sponsorship.

+- Notes and limitations
+  - Local cooldown is node‑local and complements (not replaces) validator min‑gas policies.
+  - Excessively heavy contract policies may still hit gas caps; keep on‑chain policy logic lean.

 **Important: Funding Mechanism**
 - `creator_address`: Address of the creator who sets contract sponsorship status (used only for permission verification)
 - `sponsor_address`: The derived address that actually pays for sponsorship fees (deterministically derived from contract address using "sponsor" suffix)